lorabasics/basicstation/README.md

-# LoRa Basics™ Station using balena.io with RAK2245 or RAK 2287 concentrators
+# LoRa Basics™ Station using balena.io with RAK2245, RAK 2287 and IMST iC880a concentrators

 This project deploys a LoRaWAN gateway with Basics Station Packet Forward protocol with balena.
-It runs on a Raspberry Pi or balenaFin with a RAK2245 and RAK2287 concentrator with a Pi Hat.
+It runs on a Raspberry Pi (3/4) or balenaFin with a RAK2245, RAK2287 and IMST iC880a LoRa concentrators.

 ## Introduction